-Thankfully, we have Disney World, which does it’s best to make sure that there is a safe meal, for all limitation (those in the top 8 and out of the top 8, vegetarian, vegan, kosher and halal) and you can learn more about doing the Disney World Resort and Parks while gluten free.
+Thankfully, we have Disney World, which does their best to make sure that there is a safe meal, for all limitation (those in the top 8 and out of the top 8, vegetarian, vegan, kosher and halal) and you can learn more about doing the Disney World Resort and Parks while gluten free.

 But that leaves us with Disney Springs which has a major hiccup…

 most of the dining facilities are NOT owned by Disney… but some are owned by Disney!